spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-elasticsearch.md

 ---
 title: Configuring Elasticsearch
-description: Elasticsearch is a NoSQL data store which lets you predefine the structure of the data you store in it.
+description: Elasticsearch is a NoSQL data store that lets you predefine the structure of the data you store in it.
 last_updated: Jul 24, 2022
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/search-configure-elasticsearch